Lindesay, Darling Point: Lindesay

 By 2014 the attempt to make a 19th-century garden in the 21st century was failing and the focus on authentic plant material gave way to something more elusive.
 The aim was to recreate the sense of pleasure that being in the garden at Lindesay always provided: to offset the house and views without replicating a vintage plant palette.
 Partly this change had to do with pragmatism.
 Like all Trust properties, Lindesay has to sing for its supper.
 The weddings functions, fairs, photo and film shoots that pay its way all demand a garden that looks good every day of the year.
 To make it happen, the mature plantings stayed but everything else went.
-Private garden designer Christopher Nicholas devised a modern planting plna that has references to the past and looks good in a wedding photo.
+Private garden designer Christopher Nicholas devised a modern planting plan that has references to the past and looks good in a wedding photo.
 Flowers flush throughout the year, mostly in subtle blue tones, and a tapestry of silver, blue and purple foliage supplements the background greens.
 A team of volunteers keep it in great condition, with five-hours-a-week help from a professional, Nicholas Ball of Avant Design.

 The National Trust Women's Committee will launch its oral history collection on 20 May 2017.
 This extraordinary group of women have achieved much.
 Formed in 1961, they have raised over $20m for the National Trust of Australia (NSW) in 56 years.
 To record their own story the Women's Committee initiated its oral history collection and in conjunction with "Having a Voice", have curated a modest exhibition capturing the mood of the times.